-Send money to the Dominican Republic from Australia to take hold of a niche opportunity.
+Send money to the Dominican Republic from Canada in fast and affordable ways.

-The Dominican Republic has seen well over the 5% margin in its year on year growth over the past few years and latest GDP almost at USD$70 billion.
-Total merchandise trade, total imports, and exports, between the two countries came in at around A$41 million in the latest trade reports.
-Australia has invested around A$2million in the Dominican Republic and imported A$1 million in services to the country.
+The Dominican Republic has seen well over the 5% margin in its year on year growth over the past few years and the latest GDP hit almost US$70 billion.

 Compare Money Transfer Services